X

 Nirav Vora

 Yes, that’s correct.
-Depreciation has largely moved up because of.
-If you would have seen our balance sheet.
-There is an acquisition which we had done last year, Yashwarma.
-And the assets are largely comprised of intangibles, trademarks and all.
-And because of that those are getting depreciated over the period.
-And hence the depreciation line is gone.
+Depreciation has largely moved up because of, if you would have seen our balance sheet, there is an acquisition which we had done last year, Yash Pharma, and the assets are largely comprised of intangibles, trademarks and all.
+And because of that, those are getting depreciated over the period, and hence the depreciation line has gone.

 Sajal Kapoor

-Right.
-So.
-So that’s purely because of Yeshwarma and the intangibles, not the manufacturing assets.
+Right, so that’s purely because of Yash Pharma and the intangibles, not the manufacturing assets?

 Nirav Vora

-No, no. So we do not have very large base of tangible assets.
+No, no. So we do not have a very large base of tangible assets.
 It’s very small.
-The largest, largest portion lies in the tangible intangible assets.
+The largest portion lies in the intangible assets.

 Manish Gupta